 This is a great little tip a friend offered me a while back, and I’ve noticed a difference!
 It makes sense, if they know you’re actively planning a trip for a certain destination based on your searches, the prices will start to inch higher and higher.
 Big brother is watching much?

 Also, check a variety of flight booking sites.
 In the past I’ve had a good experience with Google Flights and Skyscanner.
-Using your points from either your membership card or travel rewards credit card I mentioned before will also be helping you out loads as you book!
+Using your points from either your membership card or travel rewards credit card I mentioned before will also be helping you save money for travel as you book!

 If you’re wanting a great travel experience with beautiful hotels and breathtaking views, most places around the world will have you spending hundreds a day on accommodation, food, and more.
 Some places simply have a higher cost of living, so keep that in mind as you book.

-The Philippines for example is a notoriously cost-effective place to visit.
+The Philippines for example is a notoriously cost-effective place to visit, so it’s perfect for when you need to save money for travel.
 I wrote a post about an amazing little area I stayed while in Puerto Galera and you would not believe how inexpensive our accommodation was, while still being in an extremely desirable and beautiful location.

 Of course some of the cheaper locations may not be worth it for you if the airfare costs are insane based on where you are, but it’s something to consider and research if you haven’t chosen your destination yet.